DhanushKrishna07/AgroSight/README.md

-# 🌾AgroSight – AI-Driven Agricultural Intelligence System
+# 🌾AgroSight – AI-Driven Agricultural Intelligence System 🌿

-AgroSight is an AI-powered web application built using *Flask* that helps farmers detect fruit diseases (like Guava and Dragon Fruit) and get multilingual agricultural assistance through a smart chatbot.
+**AgroSight** is an AI-powered web application built using *Flask* that helps farmers detect fruit diseases (like Guava and Dragon Fruit) and get multilingual agricultural assistance through a smart chatbot.
 It leverages *deep learning (CNN)* for disease prediction and *Gemini API* for a multilingual AI assistant that provides farming advice, pest control suggestions, and government scheme information.

 ---